luerhard/chapter_regression_and_artifical/main.md

 <!-- copied from davidov & meuleman 2012 -->
 Concrete expectations can be formulated regarding the relation between values and attitudes towards immigration.
 The motivational goals or preferences embedded in conservation values may be blocked by the arrival of immigrants (Sagiv and Schwartz 1995).
 Immigrants bring along changing traditions and norms and this may hinder pursuing conservation values that include appreciation of stability of society, and respect, commitment and acceptance of the customs and ideas that traditional culture or religion provide.
 In other words, the arrival of immigrants is coupled with potential societal changes that are opposite to the preferences of conservative individuals.
 Therefore, we expect conservative individuals to reject immigration.
 On the other hand, the motivational goals or preferences embedded in self-transcendence values (especially universalism) are promoted by the arrival of immigrants (Sagiv and Schwartz 1995; Davidov et al. 2008a).
 Self-transcendence values include understanding, appreciation, tolerance and protection for the welfare of people and for nature.
 The arrival of immigrants provides opportunities for individuals to realise these self- transcendent values.
 In other words, the arrival of immigrants is coupled with potential societal changes that are in harmony with the preferences of self-transcendent individuals.
-Thus, we expect self-transcendent individuals to support immigration.
+Thus, we expect self-transcendent individuals to support immigration.\todo{rewrite copy / paste}
 <!-- copy ende -->

 We control for _income_, which is measured with the variable `hincfel` and asks about the feeling about the household's present income.
 This one is chosen over the objective household income to reduce the number of missing values.
 Additionally, we control for _age_ (`agea`), _religiosity_ (`rlgdgr`), _education_ (`educyrs`), self-position on a _left-right scale_ (`lrscale`), and _gender_ (`gndr`).

 [^av]: The variables used here are asked on a 4-point scale how many immigrants of different groups respondents would like to allow into their country.
 1. many/few immigrants of different race/ethnic groups e(as majority) `imdfetn`, 2.  many/few immigrants of same race/ethnic groups (as majority) `imsmetn`, 3. many/few immigrants from poorer countries outside Europe `impcntr`.
 All items are recoded so that higher levels indicate more accepted immigrants.

 [^schwartz]: The measures are constructed according to the ESS website.
 All items were recoded so that higher levels indicate more agreement.